Protocol Buffers: Overview

 Google developed Protocol Buffers for internal use and provided a code generator for multiple languages under an open-source license.

 The design goals for Protocol Buffers emphasized simplicity and performance.
 In particular, it was designed to be smaller and faster than XML.

 Protocol Buffers is widely used at Google for storing and interchanging all kinds of structured information.
 The method serves as a basis for a custom remote procedure call (RPC) system that is used for nearly all inter-machine communication at Google.

-Protocol Buffers is similar to the Apache Thrift, Ion, and Microsoft Bond protocols, offering a concrete RPC protocol stack to use for defined services called gRPC.
+Protocol Buffers is similar to the Apache Thrift, Amazon Ion, and Microsoft Bond protocols, offering a concrete RPC protocol stack to use for defined services called gRPC.

 Data structure schemas (called messages) and services are described in a proto definition file (.proto) and compiled with protoc.
 This compilation generates code that can be invoked by a sender or recipient of these data structures.
 For example, example.pb.cc and example.pb.h are generated from example.proto.
 They define C++ classes for each message and service in example.proto.

 Canonically, messages are serialized into a binary wire format which is compact, forward- and backward-compatible, but not self-describing (that is, there is no way to tell the names, meaning, or full datatypes of fields without an external specification).
 There is no defined way to include or refer to such an external specification (schema) within a Protocol Buffers file.
 The officially supported implementation includes an ASCII serialization format, but this format—though self-describing—loses the forward- and backward-compatibility behavior, and is thus not a good choice for applications other than human editing and debugging.

 Though the primary purpose of Protocol Buffers is to facilitate network communication, its simplicity and speed make Protocol Buffers an alternative to data-centric C++ classes and structs, especially where interoperability with other languages or systems might be needed in the future.